Herman Tømmeraas

 Herman Tømmeraas (born 2 April 1997) is a Norwegian actor and dancer.
 He is best known for his role as Christoffer Schistad in the television teen drama series Skam (2015–2017).

 Early life

 Tømmeraas was born in Solbergelva, a suburb in the city of Drammen.
 He grew up with his parents, Bjorn Olav and Runi Tømmeraas, in the town of Drammen.
 He has a younger brother, Teodor.
-He attended Killingrud Ungdomsskole, a private arts school.
+He attended Killingrud Ungdomsskole.
 In 2017, Tømmeraas started serving Norway's compulsory military service for a year, finishing at the age of 20.